What is Kubernetes?

 We take a look at the open source platform powering containerisation at scale

-The process of containerisation involves placing all the elements that create an app – from runtimes, config files, libraries and runtimes – are merged in one place, known as a container.
+The process of containerisation involves placing all the elements that create an app – from runtimes, config files, libraries and runtimes – in one isolated environment, known as a container.
 Since all the dependencies are in a single location, the container itself can be taken and moved from location to location without anything being affected.
 The container, for example, can be moved from an on-prem to a cloud environment, and the other way around, without all the compatibility and performance headaches that would normally arise.

-The true power of containers is that they be linked up together, even if these containers aren’t in the exact same location.
+The true power of containers is that they can be linked up together to create something greater, even if these containers aren’t in the exact same location.
 This is because these entities can communicate with one another across environments to create a complete application without having to employ a single virtualised environment or operating system.